1986 Chalfant Valley earthquake: Damage

 In Bishop, windows were shattered and ceiling tiles fell in several buildings, and a portion of the brick façade at the First Sierra bank building fell onto the sidewalk.
-A Burger King restaurant had part of its ceiling come down.
-Northwest of Bishop, a portion of U.S. Route 395 was blocked temporarily by a landslide.
+A Burger King had part of its ceiling come down.
+Northwest of Bishop, a portion of U.S. Route 395 was temporarily blocked by a landslide.
 Campers were briefly trapped at the Pleasant Valley Reservoir when a 150 ft section of an access road was destroyed as a result of land movement.
 Both injuries that were reported (minor cuts and injuries from falling objects) occurred to the north in Chalfant Valley where 53 mobile homes were knocked off their foundations and two homes were destroyed.
 Nearly all the buildings in that small town were affected, with water and sewer lines broken there as well.

 Many of the mobile homes were able to be remounted on their foundations, but 18–20 of the homes were unable to be repaired.
 The overall damage from the event was compared with the other events in southern California.
 While the Oceanside shock caused $200,000 in damage, the Palm Springs event caused an estimated $8 million in damage.
 Damage in from the Chalfant Valley event was estimated at $2.7 million.